Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Weighted GMRES

 \end{proof}

-\begin{remark} In \Cref{th:allMs} (ii), $M$ does not depend on the particular choice of $W$, since all possibilities differ only by scalar factors of module 1 for each vector (see \Cref{th:unicityONB}).
-Indeed, the multiplicative factor of module 1 can be carried over to the corresponding row of $T$. \end{remark}
+\begin{remark} In \Cref{th:allMs} (ii), $M$ does not depend on the particular choice of $W$, since all possibilities differ only by scalar factors of modulus 1 for each vector (see \Cref{th:unicityONB}).
+Indeed, the multiplicative factor of modulus 1 can be carried over to the corresponding row of $T$. \end{remark}

+In the preceding results, the system $(A,b)$ was fixed, and we explored the weight matrices $M$ that enforce a prescribed convergence curve for $M$-GMRES$(A,b)$.
+We now fix the weight matrix $M$, and investigate the existence of a system $(A,b)$ such that both the convergence curves of $I$-GMRES$(A,b)$ and $M$-GMRES$(A,b)$ are prescribed.